stevenremot/toram-db/README.md

 grunt devel
 ```

 Then un `amber serve` in the project folder.
-The source packages or ToramDb and ToramDb-Tests.
+The source packages are those starting with `ToramDb`.

 ## Deploy